-Reminiscent of Mexican hot chocolate, this Mexican Chocolate Chocolate Chip Ice Cream boasts a double-chocolate egg custard base infused with ancho chile, cinnamon stick and cloves, and finished with Mexican chocolate chunks and fresh grated nutmeg.
+Reminiscent of Mexican hot chocolate, this Mexican Chocolate Ice Cream with Chocolate Chips boasts a double-chocolate egg custard base infused with ancho chile, cinnamon stick and cloves, and finished with Mexican chocolate chunks and fresh grated nutmeg.
 This rich ice cream is truly decadent and a dark chocolate lovers delight!

-👩🏻🍳 Tamara Talks - About the Best Dark Chocolate Ice Cream Recipe
+👩🏻🍳 Tamara Talks - About the Best Mexican Chocolate Ice Cream Recipe

 Homemade ice cream was a favorite family pastime growing up.
 Our large extended family met to celebrate, and we took turns churning several freezers full of ice cream.
 The favorite was always my mom's custard ice cream.
 I created a pumpkin custard ice cream a few years back, and I wanted that same creamy richness and mouth feel in this recipe.

-This heavenly chocolate ice cream recipe is a little more trouble than a basic ice cream recipe.
+This Mexican hot chocolate ice cream recipe is a little more trouble than a basic ice cream recipe.
 The "Mexican" flavor comes from the red chile, cinnamon stick, and cloves steeping and infusing the half and half mixture.
 It's worth the 30 minutes extra IMHO!

 I normally make this chocolate frozen custard recipe in my ice cream freezer, but on photo day, it decided to die.
 After having an anxiety attack, I took a deep breath, and decided to do it "no churn" style.
 It worked out fine.
 I will probably go back to doing it in an ice cream machine when I replace mine, but you can get the same creamy, rich texture by the no churn method.